 How to Create a Screenshot

 This guide explains what a screenshot is, why they're useful, and how to create screenshots on your device.
+This guide also demonstrates what to include in your screenshot and why showing your entire window or screen is often important.

-What’s a screenshot?
+What is a screenshot?

 Screenshots—also known as screen captures or screengrabs—are pictures of your device’s display that show what’s on your screen at the time they’re taken.